uktrade/.github/SECURITY.md

 ### Code scanning

-All uktrade repositories with the new security policied applied have CodeQL scanning enabled.
+All uktrade repositories with the new security policy applied have CodeQL scanning enabled.
 Individual repositories can apply their own advanced scanning rules if required

 ### Push protection

-To block known secrets being commited into github, all repositories with the new security policied applied will have push protection enabled and enforced.
+To block known secrets being committed into github, all repositories with the new security policy applied will have push protection enabled and enforced.

 ### Branch protection